kyma-project/kyma/docs/service-mesh/05-05-production-profile.md

 ---

 By default, every Kyma deployment is installed with the Service Mesh provider Istio, using what is considered a development profile.
 In this case, this means that:
-  - Horizontal Pod Autoscaler (HPA) is disabled for all components
+  - Horizontal Pod Autoscaler (HPA) is enabled for all components, with the default numbers for replicas
   - All components have severely reduced resource quotas, which is an performance factor.

 This configuration is not considered production-ready.
 To use the Kyma Service Mesh in a production environment, configure Istio to use the production profile.